GAumala/QALog/README.md

 method will show an alert dialog informing the tester about the problem and then launch App Settings so that they can grant the permission.

+Not every activity has to bind to the service.
+If the service is not running while data is being logged, the data will simply be queued until the service starts.
+Just be aware that if the process dies before that happens the data is lost.

 ## Usage

 To log information in a particular line of code use the singleton object `QA`: